sylent3524/robotpy-pathplannerlib/README.rst

 License
 =======

 RobotPy wrappers are BSD-3-Clause.
-PathPlannerLib license is unknown.
+PathPlannerLib license is MIT.